Pacific Northwest National Laboratory Materials Scientist in RICHLAND, Washington

 The hiring level will be determined based on the education, experience and skill set of the successful candidate based on the following:

-• BS/BA with 2 years of experience, MS/MA with 0 years of experience, or PhD with 0 years of experience
+Level 2 - BS/BA with 2 years of experience, MS/MA with 0-2 years of experience, or PhD with 0 year of experience

-• BS/BA with 5 years of experience, MS/MA with 3 years of experience, or PhD with 1 year of experience.
+Level 3 - BS/BA with 5 years of experience, MS/MA with 3 years of experience, PhD with 1 year of experience

 Equal Employment Opportunity